 New to The Street / Newsmax Announces Episode #396, Nine Corporate Interviews Airing Sunday, October 16, 2022, 10-11 AM ET

 1).
-The Sustainable Team’s (OTC: SGTM) ($SGTM) interviews with Tony Raynor, CEO, and Brian Rivera, Administrative Assistant.
+The Sustainable Team's SGTM ($SGTM) interviews with Tony Raynor, CEO, and Brian Rivera, Administrative Assistant.

 3).
 GOLD – Glint Pay's interview with Jason Cozens, CEO.

 4).
-Auto Parts 4Less Group, Inc.’s (OTCQB: FLES) interview with Christopher Davenport, CEO.
+Auto Parts 4Less Group, Inc.'s FLES interview with Christopher Davenport, CEO.

 6).
-Mikra Cellular Sciences’ (a division of Lifeist Wellness, Inc.) (TSXV: LFST) (FRANKFURT: M5B) (OTCMKTS: NXTTF) interview with Faraaz Jamal, CEO, Mikra Cellular Sciences & COO, Lifeist Wellness, Inc.
+Mikra Cellular Sciences' (a division of Lifeist Wellness, Inc.) LFST (FRANKFURT: M5B) NXTTF interview with Faraaz Jamal, CEO, Mikra Cellular Sciences & COO, Lifeist Wellness, Inc.

 7).
 HCM Staffing & Consulting's (HCM) interviews with Eddie Bright, Jr. CEO, and Love Malone, Director of Operations.